lmoratti/tunnelvisionbug/faq.md

 ---

 # How was this found?
 We researched VPN threat models for a project and produced methods to attack VPNs.
-The team's idea proved to be a severe issue, and we suspected it affected it affected the entirety of the VPN industry.
+The team's idea proved to be a severe issue, and we suspected it affected the entirety of the VPN industry.
 That's when we began research in earnest.

 # Has this been exploited in the wild?
 We have not seen evidence as of 5/6/2024 of exploitation in the wild.
 However, we believe this was possible as far back as 2002, so it's possible someone besides us found TunnelVision but didn't widely disclose or realize the severity.